Discover a slick casino experience when you race against dedicated dealers to 21 in Signature Live Blackjack!

 The chip sizes available in Signature Live Blackjack range from £1 to £500.

-The cards are valued as below:
+The cards are valued as follows:

 Each player receives one card face-up at the end of the betting time.